brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 The specific roles of these two parts are described in the ARM documentation so I won't repeat this.
 Suffice to say, most operations involve the use of registers on both the DP and AP components.
 Fortunately, the same SWD communication mechanism is used to access registers on both the DP and the AP.
-Pay close attention to the documentation to make sure you are reading/writing to the right port.
+Pay close attention to the documentation to make sure you are reading/writing to the right part of the system.

 ### DP/AP Register Write Transaction Sequence